Pfern/TtT-in-Portugal-2016/TtT_session_1.md

 ####How learning works: research-based principles of learning and their implications for teaching practice

+How learning works: Seven research-based principles for smart teaching By Susan A. Ambrose, Michael W. Bridges, Michele DiPietro, Marsha C. Lovett, Marie K. Norman, Richard E. Mayer
+ISBN: 978-0-470-48410-4

+See also: [The Eberly Center for Teaching Excellence and Educational Innovation ](http://www.cmu.edu/teaching/)"Learning results from what the student does and thinks and only from what the student does and thinks.
+The teacher can advance learning only by influencing what the student does to learn" (H.A.
+Simon1 )What is learning?- Learning is not a product but a process occurring in the mind.
+As such, we can only infer that it has occurred from students' products or performance- Learning involves change in knowledge, beliefs, behaviours, or attitudes- Learning is not something done to students, but rather something students themselves do.

+The seven principles of learning from :1.
+Students' prior knowledge can help or hinder learning	What does the research tell us about prior knowledge?
+What teaching strategies does the research suggest?
+2. How students organise knowledge influences how they learn and apply what they know3.
+Students motivation determines, directs and sustains what they do learn4.
+To develop mastery, students must acquire component skills, practice integrating them, and how and when to apply what they have learned5.
+Goal-directed practice coupled with targeted feedback enhances the quality of students' learning6.
+Students' current level of development interacts with the social, emotional, and intellectual climate of the course to impact learning7.
+To become self-directd leaners, students must learn to monitor and adjust their approaches to learning.

 ####What is formal and non-formal learning?

+PEDRO

 ####Relevant models from cognitive science

+ALLEGRA: Mention Learning styles

 ####Cognitive load
+ALLEGRA
+PEDRO

+##Group activity